mparisot/algolia/README.md

 * Add a view to see all the movie info
 * Editing a movie
 * upload images for poster and actors
+* update the genres' list on the client side with Server sent events